TrajAgent: An LLM-Agent Framework for Trajectory Modeling via Large-and-Small Model Collaboration: Related Work

-In recent year, trajectory modelling~\cite{zheng2015trajectory, chen2024deep, graser2024mobilitydl} makes great progress on its core research questions, including prediction~\cite{liu2016predicting, feng2018deepmove, shen2020ttpnet}, classification~\cite{liang2022trajformer, song2018anomalous}, recovery~\cite{xia2021attnmove} and generation~\cite{yuan2022activity}.
-Trajectory prediction is to predict the next location or the trip destination of the trajectory.
-ST-RNN~\cite{liu2016predicting} is the first work for applying recurrent neural network into the trajectory prediction task.
-Following this work, lots of works have been done to solve the critical issues of trajectory prediction with deep learning, for example, DeepMove~\cite{feng2018deepmove} for multi-granularity regularity modelling, Flash-back~\cite{yang2020location} for sparse trajectory prediction, GETNext~\cite{yang2022getnext} for utilizing aggregated mobility pattern.
-As for the classification problem in trajectory modelling, the most well-known tasks are trajectory mode detection~\cite{jiang2017trajectorynet} and trajectory user linkage~\cite{gao2017identifying} task.
-Various techniques, such as siamese network~\cite{feng2019dplink}, distillation learning~\cite{chen2022mutual} and transformers~\cite{liang2022trajformer} are successfully applied to discover the pattern among trajectories to solve the classification tasks.
-Finally, due to the natural limitation of trajectory data quality, trajectory data recovery~\cite{xi2019modelling, xia2021attnmove} and generation~\cite{ouyang2018non} are also important tasks in trajectory modelling which are crucial for the practical application in the real world.
-Thus, follow the the trend of generative modelling, diverse generative models including GAN~\cite{ouyang2018non}, diffusion models~\cite{yuan2022activity, wei2024diff} are utilized to improve the modelling of human dynamics.
+\textbf{Trajectory Modelling and Analytics: }In recent year, trajectory modelling~\cite{zheng2015trajectory, chen2024deep, graser2024mobilitydl} makes great progress on its core research questions, including prediction~\cite{liu2016predicting, feng2018deepmove, yang2020location, shen2020ttpnet, yang2022getnext}, classification~\cite{jiang2017trajectorynet, gao2017identifying, feng2019dplink, liang2022trajformer, song2018anomalous, chen2022mutual}, recovery~\cite{xi2019modelling, xia2021attnmove} and generation~\cite{ouyang2018non, yuan2022activity, wei2024diff}.
 While these specific methods accelerate the development of trajectory modelling from different aspects, they can only handle one type of task.
 In other words, the automated and unified model for all the trajectory modelling task is still missing due to the heterogeneity of tasks and trajectory data.
-In this paper, we propose to utilize the power of LLM and agent to build a unified model framework for diverse trajectory modelling tasks, which can automatically handle various trajectory data and trajectory modelling tasks without human intervention.
+In this paper, we propose to utilize the power of LLM and agent to build a unified model framework for diverse trajectory modelling tasks, which can automatically handle various data and modelling tasks without human intervention.